21st September 2019

 We’re encouraging customers and other smart home/IoT innovators to automate with Agile via our public API, meaning the daily pricing data is freely available for anyone to play around with and hook up to neat new product integrations.
 We even have a full time ‘Future Technologies Evangelist’, Phil Steele, who works day and night on ways to build an energy efficient, Net Zero smart home.
 Check out what Phil’s been up to on our blog.

 We plant hundreds of thousands of trees, and fund Renewable World’s green energy projects in fuel-poor communities around the globe.

 There are some emissions we’re not able to avoid completely, whether it’s from non-green transportation or our customers’ gas usage for things like heating and cooking.
 For now, for a few ££ extra on your bill per month, we’ll offset any carbon emissions from the gas used in your home.
 We do this in a few ways, which you can read about in depth here.

 We’re funding projects to bring cheap, green energy to fuel-poor communities around the world with the help of our partner Renewable World.

-Renewable World bring low-carbon technologies, to areas with limited access to safe, reliable energy.
-It might mean installing solar lighting in a fishing community in Kenya reliant on dangerous, highly polluting kerosene lamps to do business.
-Or replacing a small town’s unreliable diesel generators with a solar micro-grid, empowering the community with access to energy that isn’t going to cost the earth.
+Renewable World bring low-carbon technologies to areas with limited access to safe, reliable energy.
+It might mean installing solar lighting in a Kenyan fishing community that previously relied on dangerous, highly polluting kerosene lamps to do business.
+Or replacing a small town’s unreliable diesel generators with a solar micro-grid, empowering the community with access to energy that doesn’t cost the earth.

 The solutions Renewable World provides aren’t a one-size-fits-all.
 They are customised to have the most impact in the particular community, and they’re set up with the community’s help.
 As well as massively reducing carbon footprints by providing an alternative to fossil fuel power, RW’s projects empower local people to truly make the most of the new tech, enabling the creation of new businesses to boost the local economy.